XInTheDark/raycast-g4f/README.md

 Enable more persistent storage of the extension's data, like AI Chat data or Custom Commands.
 This will back up a copy of this data to files on your computer.
 Useful for saving large amounts of data.
 *Note: With this option off, your data is already well preserved.
 Do not enable this if you have sensitive data.*

+### Code Interpreter (BETA)

+Allows GPT to execute Python code locally.
+The model has been instructed to strictly only produce safe code, but use at your own risk!

+Only models with function calling capabilities support this feature.
+Currently, this includes only selected DeepInfra models.

 ---